Asks

 You may wish to have auto-created Asks use the properties of a particular template in a channel.
 For example, if you've selected "auto-create on every new message" in #support-engineering, you might want to have auto-created Asks with a particular priority and label.

 To do this, go to Asks settings and hover over the template you wish to use as default for auto-created Asks.
 Click Set as default.
-New auto-created Asks will use the properties assigned to that template.
+New auto-created Asks will use the properties assigned to that template, excepting the template's description (as the message itself will be the description.)

 If you'd just like to select a default team, consider selecting a default of "Create Asks without a template."